wang-leqi/Model-for-Calcium-Dynamics-in-OPCs/README.md

 # Modeling OPC calcium

 ## + ATP and Glutamate channels P2X7, ampa, and nmda.
- This github page contains python code to generate time series simulation; XPP code to genrate bifurcation diagrams, and matlab to plot bifurcation.
+ This github page contains python code to generate time series simulation; XPP code to genrate bifurcation diagrams

  ## Subfolders:
   **python**: This folder contains the python code of the model.